-In the first post of our blog post series, ENGINE’s Brian Reuter and Linda Shea addressed “Defining Adjacencies,” based on a webinar that ENGINE Insights recently hosted, “Achieving Sustainable Growth Through Adjacent Markets.”
+In the first post of our blog post series, Big Village’s Brian Reuter and Linda Shea addressed “Defining Adjacencies,” based on a webinar that Big Village Insights recently hosted, “Achieving Sustainable Growth Through Adjacent Markets.”

 In our second post in this series, Brian & Linda will take you through the second part of this webinar, “Determining Market Attractiveness.”